croxton/Mustash-Cloudflare/README.md

 * Time-limited static cached pages will be automatically pruned from the Cloudflare cache on expiry.
 * Clearing the Mustash cache will purge the entire Cloudflare cache for your domain.

+### How it works

+1. We tell Cloudflare to cache everything, except the EE control panel admin and ACTions

+2. We ensure that requests that pass through to EE templates are served with no-cache headers, which Cloudflare will respect.
+Forms and other types of dynamic content will continue to work as expected, as will the control panel.

+3. We add `{exp:stash:static}` tags to the specific templates we DO want to cache.
+These generate static HTML pages which are served with special `max-age` and `s-maxage` headers to ensure that Cloudflare caches them in it's CDN.

+4. When an entry is edited and triggers a Mustash cache-breaking rule, the Mustash Cloudflare extension adds any page URLs matched by the rule to a queue.
+When a time-limited static cached page expires, or a static cached variable is deleted in Mustash, it's URL is also added to the queue.

+5. We use the Stash cache pruning CRON to peridically send requests via the Cloudflare API to clear the URLs in the queue, while respecting Cloudflare's rate limits.

 ### Requirements

 * [ExpressionEngine](https://ellislab.com/expressionengine) 2.9+ or 3.1+